So you Want to Sell Your Food Product?

-What options do you have regarding the processing and packaging?
+What are your options regarding the processing and packaging?

 - Those involved in the granting of Process Authority Letters are not representatives of the packaging manufactures.
 Their main goal is to determine the safety of your recipe & process as it relates to food quality, pH, water activity, micro-organisms, and other processing factors.

 - It can be very helpful to discuss your intentions with someone who knows the characteristics and limitations of the packaging that you wish to use.
 Our customer service team will be able to explain which jars or bottles could be suitable for the various types of processing that you may use.
 Sometimes the process that is required from your process authority may not be compatible with the type of jar that you wanted.
 Unfortunately, all styles of jars & bottles are not available in lug, CT and PT finishes.
 There are some processes that are approved by process authorities, but are not approved by agencies such as the NCHFP.
 In an abundance of caution, we make a habit of putting in print mostly practices that are approved for home use.
 However, we are able to discuss processes that align with commercial processes, and products that were designed for a wider range of applications such as processes that may be approved by your process authority.

 - You’ll find basic, valuable information about jars and bottles in our FAQ section.
 As well as how to measure jars and lids for the perfect match.

 Here are some of the agencies worth checking into if you have questions on getting started in the application process, or if you have interest in participating in classes or workshops that are designed for you.